 Art doesn’t just have to be on paper though.
 We recently discovered the incredible Quiltlove site, run by an incredible mom who creates one-of-a-kind quilts incorporating your own decorated squares.
 They’re incredible!
 And totally worth an IOU for a last-minute Mother’s Day gift.

-9. Last-minute Mother’s Day gifts: Her favorite magazines and newspapers
+12. Last-minute Mother’s Day gifts: A subscription to her favorite magazines and newspapers

 With Apple News+, Mom can have hundreds of magazines and leading newspapers right at her fingertips to read whenever she has the time.
 (Oh, that’s another thing you can give her: time.)
 It’s just $9.99/month with the first month free.
 Bye paywalls!